Anxiety, panic disorder, fear of flying, social phobia, fear of heights, test anxiety, agoraphobia, generalized anxiety

 - Specific phobias

-When untreated, anxiety disorders tend to gain strength progressively.
+When untreated, these disorders tend to gain strength progressively.
 It becomes then a “fear of anxiety” (fear of anticipation).
-And as a result, those affected with it exhibit the following side-effects:
+And as a result, those affected by it exhibit the following side-effects:

 - They withdraw more and more from their healthy lives.

 - Fear is accompanying physical symptoms.

 - An increasing loss in self-confidence and have the feeling that they are at the mercy of ordinary occurrences.

 - Develop problems in their partnerships, families, and their professional life.

 Often people fight anxiety with alcohol, gaming, excessive eating, shopping, or any of the other distractions, usually resulting in limited success.
 For a short time, those distractions succeed in suppressing the unpleasant feeling.
 However, with continued use, these distractions make the person dependent and create the basis for aggravating the problems.
 There are also long-term risks associated with the use of sedatives, such as benzodiazepines, which are suitable for short-term use only.

 Fear does not cure itself but becomes stronger without the introduction of appropriate countermeasures over time.